Csantos07/ari-flashcard/readme.md

 - Study

 # History/ChangeLog
-I created a branch from carlo-implement-home
+I created a branch from carlo-implement-
+- [x] Create Deck
 - [x] Started Routes so we could do conditional rendering
 - [x] Create a route to the home page?
 - [x] First version of home page finished